Euricom/euricom-gpt/README.md

 <img src="./public/readme/screenshot.png" alt="Chatbot UI" width="600">

+## Usage Info

+### Assistant

+- When chatting, the entire chat history is taken in account, so try not to switch subject to much in a single chat.

+- It will sometimes not find the information, even though it has access to it.
+  - Try to rewrite the prompt so it can search more specific.
+  - Try starting a new chat so the entire history is not given as context.

+### Generating Files

+- json:
+  - Price: cheaper (1960 tokens)
+  - The AI writes his own text using the data
+  - Speed: normal
+  - Quality: Good.
+Most test questions were answered correctly, but sometimes the data was not found.
+- PDF en TXT:
+  - Price: more expensive (pdf: 4256 tokens en txt: 4267 tokens)
+  - The AI only writes his own text when necessary.
+Otherwise just answers text from the file
+  - Speed: fast
+  - Quality: Good.
+Most test questions were answered correctly, but sometimes the data was not found.

 ## Quick Start

 Follow these steps to get your own Euricom Chatbot UI instance running locally.